-The pneumococcal conjugate vaccine (PCV13) and the pneumococcal polysaccharide vaccine (PPSV23) protect against pneumococcal infections, which are caused by bacteria.
+The pneumococcal conjugate vaccine (PCV13) and the pneumococcal polysaccharide vaccine (PPSV23) protect against pneumococcal infections.

-The bacteria spread through person-to-person contact and can cause such serious infections as pneumonia, blood infections, and bacterial meningitis.
+The bacteria that cause these infections spread through person-to-person contact.
+They can lead to serious infections like pneumonia, blood infections, and bacterial meningitis.

-PCV13 protects against 13 types of pneumococcal bacteria (which cause the most common pneumococcal infections in kids).
+PCV13 protects against 13 types of pneumococcal bacteria, which cause the most common pneumococcal (new-muh-KOK-uhl) infections in kids.
 PPSV23 protects against 23 types.
-These vaccines not only prevent infections in children who are immunized, but also help stop the infections from spreading to others.
+These vaccines prevent infections in children who get them, and help stop the infections from spreading to others.

 Infants get PCV13 immunizations as a series of four injections:

 - the first at 2 months of age